-186 Calliden, 2012, Submission to inquiry, p.5.
+185 Calliden, 2012, Submission to inquiry, p.5.

-187 In the absence of the provision of such information, it would be likely that most consumers would elect to opt out.
-This is because of the presence of information asymmetries (discussed in chapter 5) that make it difficult for consumers to make informed decisions on the risks that they face when entering into a building contract.
+186 In the absence of the provision of such information, it would be likely that most consumers would elect to opt out.
+This is because of the presence of information asymmetries that make it difficult for consumers to make informed decisions on the risks that they face when entering into a building contract.

-scheme but the scheme will serve a smaller market such that the costs per customer (or per house built) are likely to be higher than under the Government full coverage model.
+per house built) are likely to be higher than under the Government full coverage model.
 The Government would also have to manage potential adverse selection problems.